Periscope, Live Fashion Shoot

 “We’ll make room somewhere,” I said as she stared at me with those “You’d better start cleaning out a spot to set up if we’re going to do this” eyes.
 So I did, I dove to clean out a section in her two-car garage at her house while she got ready and while I did that, her Twitter submarine rose up for her Periscope broadcast on how she applies makeup before a shoot.
 It was another great success on her part, and now we were ready for our live shoot.

 There were several challenges for this shoot, first, we knew we’d be doing it in front of a live audience—yes, that makes us both nervous.
-Second, we’d be working in the tight confines of a garage, right next to Heather’s car and we wanted a high-key effect with only one light.
+Second, we’d be working in the tight confines of a garage, right next to model’s car and we wanted a high-key effect with only one light.
 Third, trying to answer questions while shooting, it’s a little difficult to view the questions and comments that fade on the iPhone screen about as fast as they go up.
 Fourth, getting the shoot done in 15-minutes or less, pressure I’m used to from my photojournalism roots.

 The First Challenge, Petrified on Periscope